augustodamasceno/gsh/README.md

 *  renamePos : Add postfix to all files in current folder
 *  aircrackKismet : Run aircrack-ng with bigger pcapdump file from Kismet and a wordlist
 kismet files in ~/kismet
+*  getip : Find IP of a machine from MAC-ADDRESS